tweag/nickel/doc/manual/syntax.md

 String"
 ```

-A multiline string can be introduced and closed by multiple `%` signs, as long
+A multiline string can be introduced and closed with multiple `%` signs, as
+long as the number of `%` signs in the start delimiter equals the number in the
-as this amount is equal.
-If you want to use string interpolation, you must use
+closing delimiter.
+If you want to use string interpolation, you must use the
-the same amount of `%` as in the delimiters.
+same amount of `%` signs as in the delimiters.
+This can be useful for escaping

-Examples:
+`"%` or `%{` sequences in a string:

 ```text
 > m%%"Hello World"%%